Yeti Airlines

 Yeti Airlines Pvt.
 Ltd. (यती एअरलाइन्स) is an airline based in Kathmandu, Nepal.
 The airline was established in May 1998 and received its air operator's certificate on 17 August 1998.
 Since 2019, Yeti Airlines is the first carbon neutral airline in Nepal and South Asia.
 It is the parent company of Tara Air.
 As of 2024, Yeti Airlines is the second-largest domestic carrier in Nepal by passengers carried and third largest by fleet size.
-It is currently banned from flying into EU airspace.

 History

 Yeti Airlines was established by Ang Tshering Sherpa in May 1998 and received its Air Operators Certificate on 17 August 1998.
 It started operations with two de Havilland Canada DHC-6 Twin Otters.

 In 2009, Yeti Airlines established the subsidiary Tara Air to which it outsourced its STOL operations to airports in the rural and mountainous airports in Nepal and transferred its respective aircraft, DHC-6 Twin Otters and Dornier 228s to Tara Air.

-In late 2023, Asian Life Asian Life Insurance Co.
+In late 2023, Asian Life Insurance Co.
 Ltd. took over a 49% stake of Yeti Airlines Ltd and that the company would issue an IPO.
+Yeti Airlines has received a Triple B Minus (BBB−) issuer rating from Infomerics Credit Rating Nepal, a significant step as they are expected to apply at SEBON for IPO.